 The small solar panel is fitted at 90 degrees to the west of the direction of the main solar panel.
 When the main solar panel (used to charge batteries or power something directly etc) is facing directly into the sun, the small solar panel will be exactly side on to the sunshine and so will be generating insufficient electricity to power the motor.

-As the sun moves from west to east across the sky, sunshine will start to hit the PV cells on the small solar panel sending power to the motor and rotating the whole assembly.
+As the sun moves from east to west across the sky, sunshine will start to hit the PV cells on the small solar panel sending power to the motor and rotating the whole assembly.
 After a small amount of rotation, the main panel will again be in direct sunlight and the small panel side on to the sun (stopping the motor and its rotation).

 Gearing is used to slow down the 100’s-1000’s of RPM of the motor so that it can rotate the solar panels in a controlled manner.
 At night and under heavy cloud, the small PV panel does not generate electricity and therefore does not power the motor.